 The purpose of this assignment is to produce and refine a

 professional resume and letter for your job search.
 It is

-and how to write reader-centric job correspondence.
+to write reader-centric job correspondence.

-actually consider applying for.
+would actually consider applying for.

-Rough Draft Due Wednesday, March 21 Bring a printed copy of
+Wednesday, March 20 Bring a printed copy of

 your résumé and cover letter, as well as your job ad.

-Draft Due Friday, March 23

-This will be turned in
+Draft Due Friday, March 22 This will be turned in

 as a hard copy, at the start of class.
 Staple a copy or

 print-out of the job ad you are applying for as well.